udexon/Webpp/W+010_querySelector.md

 Each part of this question sounds like a junior developer's trick.

-If you are a senior develop and like challenges, stop reading now and figure it out yourself before continuing!!
+If you are a senior developer and like challenges, stop reading now and figure it out yourself before continuing!!

 A typical setup using conventional tools such as Laravel back end with some front end framework, together with MySQL database etc. would be too cumbersome to accomplish this task, as years of "over engineering" has created dozens of behemoths with severe inflexibilities, that can only work in a few very limited ways.